Edi2806/Edi2806/README.md

 # 👋 Hi, I'm Edinson Alva Diaz

-🎓 Final-year Computing Engineering Systems student at **London South Bank University**
+🎓 I recently graduated with a BSc in Computer Engineering Systems and have completed several hands-on projects in IoT, software development, and embedded systems. at **London South Bank University**
 💡 Passionate about **Python**, **IoT**, **Embedded Systems**, and solving real-world problems with code
 🌍 Based in **London, UK**